Corporate video editing

 Professional technical standards

 In my experience, the technical standard of corporate video projects is generally expected to be as high (or higher than) as it is for some programme content broadcast on network television.
 It’s more likely that there will be sufficient budget for the project which may enable a full filming crew with suitable lighting.
-A full crew would comprise of at least a producer, a cameraman and a sound-man.
+A full crew would comprise at least a producer, a cameraman and a sound-man.

 Filming in studios and sets